Samuel Walsh (artist)

 Samuel Walsh is an Irish abstract artist.
 He is a member of Aosdána, founder of the National Collection of Contemporary Drawing and is closely associated with the beginnings of EVA International.
 Born in London in 1951 to Irish parents, he moved to Limerick, Ireland in 1968, where he resided until 1990.
-He now lives and works in Co.
+He now lives and works in Clonlara, Co.
 Clare.

 Biography

 Early life

 Walsh was born in Wimbledon, London on 17 September 1951, to Irish parents.
 His father, Thomas 'Tommy' Walsh, was originally from Ennis, Co.
 Clare, Ireland and his mother Margaret 'Gladys' Walsh was originally from Limerick, Ireland.
 He spent his early years living near Wandsworth Common and was schooled in Spencer Park School (closed 1985).
 Walsh's family returned to Ireland, while he continued to live and study in London.
 He joined his family in Limerick, Ireland in 1968.
 Upon relocating to Limerick, he was educated at Villiers Secondary School where he sat the Irish Leaving Certificate (he was inducted into the Villiers School Roll of Honour in 2012).
 After completing secondary school, he studied at Limerick School of Art and Design, Limerick; Mary Immaculate College of Education, Limerick; and the National College of Art & Design, Dublin.